Bitcoin-Wildlife-Sanctuary/covenants-examples/README.md

 current implementation as it is since it is the most general-purpose and educational format.
 - Limit the amount of fees payable to the miner.
 This can be done by hardcoding a limit in the code and enforcing this limit.
 - Rely purely on the deposit input to pay for the fee.
-This can be done by requiring the program, similar to the caboose, to have a balance of zero, but the deposit input would only be able to be spent "as a whole".
+This can be done by requiring the program, similar to the caboose, to have a small balance (aka, the dust amount, as a balance of zero tends to be rejected) , but the deposit input would only be able to be spent "as a whole".
 A more fine-grained design would enable refunding the remainder back to the deposit input's owner (aka the signature public key).
 - Keep only a small amount of sats in the program.

 Another limitation is that the counter will no longer work if it exceeds the maximum of a signed 32-bit integer in Bitcoin